daamenik/jeopardy/README.md

 python3 .\jeopardy.py -g [gameId]
 ```

-To play through an entire season (the program will ask if you want to play the next game before sending you into it), run
+To start playing or continue to play through an entire season (the program will ask if you want to play the next game before sending you into it), run
 ```
 python3 .\jeopardy.py -s [seasonNumber]
 ```